Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Analysis of : Properties and the Hamilton-Jacobi-Bellman Equation

-If the capital $x\notin B,$ do not pay any subsidy up to the first time where the capital process exits the closed set $B$.
+whereas if the capital $x\notin B,$ no transfer is paid up to the first time where the capital process exits the closed set $B$.
 These strategies are called band strategies with action zone $B\ $and non-action zone $C=[0,\infty)-B$.
 Note that $[0,x^{\ast}]\subset B.$ \end{definition}